jsheroes/website/src/pages/privacy.md

 ---
 layout: "../layouts/MarkdownLayout.astro"
-title: "Privacy Statement"
+title: "Privacy statement"
 ---

 When you are using the JSHeroes website you entrust us with your data.
-The purpose of this **Privacy Statement** is to explain what data we collect, why we collect it, how we use it, and also to allow you to decide to what extent you disclose your data.
+The purpose of this **Privacy statement** is to explain what data we collect, why we collect it, how we use it, and also to allow you to decide to what extent you disclose your data.

 ## Types of data we collect